python/pyperformance/doc/usage.rst

     python3 -m pip install performance

+The command installs a new ``pyperformance`` program.

+performance works on Python 2.7, 3.4 and newer.

 On Python 2, the ``virtualenv`` program (or the Python module) is required to create virtual environments.
 On Python 3, the ``venv`` module of the standard library is used.